BenBowers/MWAtdr/README.md

 singularity build --tmpdir=<some_dir> main.sif docker-archive://main.tar
 ```

-This takes the `main.tar` Docker image we just saved and produces `main.sif`, the corresponding Singularity image.
+This takes the `main.tar` Docker image you just saved and produces `main.sif`, the corresponding Singularity image.

 By default, Singularity uses the system temporary directory for working space, and may use a few gigabytes of space, which may be an issue for some systems - particularly Linux, where `/tmp` may be in RAM.
 Therefore it is highly recommended to set `<some_dir>` to somewhere on disk.